 - Naruto: Sasuke and Itachi may quite possibly break the record for the longest breakup/makeup scenario ever.
 In-universe, it was nine years before they reconciled.
 In actual time, it took over twelve years (retroactively—the series began with Sasuke hating Itachi, but flashbacks showed that they were closer than almost any other characters in the series).
 Far more dramatic than most examples, considering that Sasuke made it his lifelong obsession to kill Itachi.
 And succeeded.

-- In all Toy Story films, Woody has an argument and a make up with other toys (Buzz and Jessie), though the second movie is the only where it happens near the climax.
+- In all Toy Story films, Woody has an argument and subsequent reconciliation with other toys (Buzz and Jessie), though the second movie is the only where it happens near the climax.

 - In Monsters, Inc., Mike lets Sully go alone, blaming him for ruining his life, but changes his mind.
-Also, Boo becomes afraid of Sully after he accidently roars at her.
+Also, Boo becomes afraid of Sully after he accidentally roars at her.

 - In Ratatouille, Linguini loses all his cooks after telling the truth about Remy.
 Colette is the only one to come back.

 - Beauty and the Beast

 - Beast yells at Belle to leave, then saves her from wolves, leading to them becoming friends.

 - Later, Beast lets Belle leave the castle so she can save her father, but is heartbroken because he believes she will never even think of coming back.
 She does.